jeremyikwuje/monierate-website/src/blog/how-126-uganda-developers-spent-4-days-building-with-bitnob-api.md

 Picture the tension of a Champions League final, but with laptops instead of soccer balls.

 - Day 4 was the grand finale.
 - Each team had five minutes to pitch their prototype to judges who cared more about impact.
 - Storytelling was key—many could build, but who could sell the vision?

 Three projects stole the show:

 - **Save Sente** (1st Place): A savings app that converts mobile money to USDT in a snap, protecting Ugandans from currency swings as easily as topping up airtime.
 The crowd roared.
 - **NovaSwap** (1st Runner-up): A WooCommerce plugin that enables any small business to accept Bitcoin and USDT payments, powered by Bitnob’s Lightning and stablecoin tech.
 Shop owners, take note.
 - **Mpola Pay** (2nd Runner-up): A “set it and forget it” payment scheduler for bills, subscriptions, and P2P transfers.
 Automation never looked so good.

 The applause wasn’t polite—it was thunderous.
 These weren’t just prototypes; they were glimpses of Africa’s fintech future, built in less than _24 hours_.

 ## The Takeaway: More Than Code

 ![Group photo of Attendees at the Bitnob Developer Event in Uganda 2025](https://ik.imagekit.io/monierate/Blog/bitnob-developer-event-uganda-attendee-full-photos.jpg)

-Over 100 developers left Uganda with more than swag bags—they carried tools to weave stablecoins into Africa’s financial fabric.
+Over 100 developers left the 4-day hackerspace with more than swag bags—they carried tools to weave stablecoins into Africa’s financial fabric.

 They’re now armed to build apps that solve real problems, fast.